 Marsala: respect for a ‘natural’ tradition

 Following the evolutionary logic of his area’s wine history, Marco began making his “own” Marsala Superiore.
-This wine, with its memorable bouquet of perfumes and aromas, was conceived and produced to respect its “natural” tradition: it is fortified with a “mistella” produced from fresh grape must and brandy obtained from the same grapes of the base wine.
+This wine, with its memorable bouquet of perfumes and aromas, was conceived and produced to respect its “natural” tradition: it is fortified with a “mistella” produced from fresh grape must and fruit brandy obtained from the same grapes of the base wine.

 Marsala Superiore Riserva 10 years: How and When.